Majjhima Nikāya 105

 ‘ubbhataṁ kho me sallaṁ, apanīto visadoso anupādiseso.

-‘The dart has been extracted and the poison expelled without residue.
+‘The dart has been extracted and the poison expelled with no residue.

 Analañca me antarāyāyā’ti.